 They also claim to check over profiles before they are published live.
 I’ve not tried this personally, but it does look like a legit free alternative to Workaway and HelpX.
 Have you used Volunteers Base?
 Tell me about your experience in the comments below.

 Live here for free!
-Las Peñitas, hidden gem in Nicaragua
+Las Peñitas, a hidden gem in Nicaragua

 Benefits of Work or Volunteering Abroad